-- To protect birds and other wildlife, dogs and other pets must be under the control of their owner at all times and leashed when in the vicinity of nesting shorebirds and their chicks.
+- To protect birds and other wildlife, dogs and other pets must be leashed or be under the control of their owner at all times, and leashed when in the vicinity of nesting shorebirds and their chicks.
 Dogs are prohibited on the Foundation’s Coatue and Haulover properties between April 1st and September 15th.
 Please note that the Town of Nantucket has an island-wide Leash Law in effect.

 - Commercial activities–providing any service, product, or activity for which a fee is charged–are prohibited on all Foundation properties unless in connection with a Foundation fundraising event.

 - Removing, altering, defacing, or otherwise causing damage to any natural or historic feature, sign, fence, post or other such Foundation building or structure is prohibited.

 - Conduct violating any federal, state, or local law or disturbing the tranquility of Foundation properties or their enjoyment by others is prohibited.

 - Foundation properties close at sunset.
 Unless otherwise specifically indicated, entering or remaining on Foundation properties between sunset and sunrise is prohibited.

-- Foundation properties that contain beaches are not patrolled by lifeguards, nor are changing and restroom facilities provided.
-Therefore, while such beach properties are open to the public for other purposes as set forth above, use of Foundation-owned beaches for swimming purposes is prohibited.
-Those choosing to enter onto the beaches or into the water do so at their own risk.
+- Foundation properties that contain beaches are not patrolled by lifeguards.
+Changing and restroom facilities are not provided.
+While such beach properties are open to the public for other purposes as set forth above, those choosing to enter onto the beaches or into the water do so at their own risk.
 WARNING: extremely dangerous current and riptide conditions can be present all around the Island.
 Visitors are urged not to go swimming unless they are at a lifeguarded public beach.

-- Any use of the Foundation’s properties by groups of more than 10 people, or organized group tours of any size, is subject to a required review by the Foundation’s Land Management Committee.
+- Any use of the Foundation’s properties by groups of more than 10 people, or organized group tours of any size, is subject to a required review by the Foundation’s staff and/or Land Management Committee.
 To be considered, the Foundation must receive a written request from the group’s authorized representative not less than 30 days prior to the proposed use.
 A decision to approve, approve with conditions, or turn down the request will be made within 15 days.
 Failure to respond to a request within 15 days shall be deemed a denial, not an approval.
 All other group use is prohibited.